kristenhahn/cta_bus_tracker_exploration/readme.md

 6. Calculate actual headways between buses based on stop times.
 (Stop time of current bus - stop time of previous bus)

-Note: If a bus arrives outside of the active service times expected for a given bus stop, that bus will not be counted in the headway calculations for that stop.
-For each active service time range, headways are calculated starting with the second bus arriving in the active service time range (because there has to be a previous bus to set the start of the headway interval).
+Note: If a bus arrives outside of the active service times expected for a given bus stop (plus a 10-minute buffer at the beginning and end of the scheduled times), that bus will not be counted in the headway calculations for that stop.
+For each active service time range, headways are calculated starting with the second bus arriving in that time range (because there has to be a previous bus to set the start of the headway interval).
 Headway calculations end with the last bus in the active service time range.

 7. Calculate summary statistics on actual headways for this bus stop and route (total daily buses, mean, 25th Percentile, median, 75th percentile)

-Note that the total daily bus number may be off by 1-2 even if all buses are running.
+Note that the total daily bus number may be off slightly even if all buses are running.
 Any bus that arrives slightly outside the expected active service times will not be counted.
-See to do list below.
+Scheduled service times are extended by 10 minutes beyond the GTFT scheduled times at the beginning and end, so this will hopefully capture the bulk of the buses.
+But any buses more than 10 minutes outside the expected service times based on GTFS data will not be captured.

 ## To Do

 - Investigate how to address bus stops near the end of a route (see the caution message above)

-- Investigate adding 5-10 minutes to the beginning and end of each active service interval, so that slightly early/late buses in the realtime data are accounted for in the actual headway data.

 - Investigate why stops are duplicated in the summary data for some routes in the geoDataFrames and geoJSON files.
+A short term workaround could be deleting duplicate rows, but would be better to figure out why they're duplicated in the first place.

 - Investigate EWT calcs Sean found: https://www.trapezegroup.com.au/resources/infographic-how-to-calculate-excess-waiting-time/